 It’s Water Reuse Week!
 Get to Know the Benefits of Reclaimed Water

-The City of Melbourne is joining with the St. Johns River Water Management District, the Florida Department of Environmental Protection (FDEP) and fellow agencies across the state in encouraging all residents to learn more about the benefits of using reclaimed water during Water Reuse Week (May 13-19).
+The City of Melbourne is joining with the St. Johns River Water Management District in encouraging all residents to learn more about the benefits of using reclaimed water during Florida Water Reuse Week (May 19-25).

 Reclaimed water is domestic wastewater that receives advanced treatment, filtration and high-level disinfection processes so the water can be safely recycled and distributed back into to the community.
 In the City of Melbourne, reclaimed water is used for lawn and landscape irrigation, filling decorative ponds and fountains, and construction site dust control.

-Though there are some initial fees to connect, residential customers can save an average of $30-$56 on their monthly water bills by switching their irrigation systems from potable water to reclaimed water.
+Though there are some initial fees to connect to the City of Melbourne’s reclaimed service, residential customers can save an average of $30-$56 on their monthly water bills by switching their irrigation systems from potable water to reclaimed water.
 The connection fee for reclaimed water can also be less than the cost of putting in a new groundwater well, and no irrigation pump is needed.
 Reclaimed water has no odor and does not leave rust stains on driveways, sides of houses or sidewalks.

 For More Information